sxxov/maic/readme.md

 */
 ```

-> **Hint**
+> ℹ️ **Hint**
 >
 > If you're having trouble importing & you're not using NodeJS-style imports, try appending `.js` to the end of the import specifier (eg. `maic/filled/ic_1k_plus` → `maic/filled/ic_1k_plus.js`).

 ### Top-level import

+Import the whole module, & gain access to variants, with their respective icons inside.

 > **Use this with caution ⚠️** as to not "leak" the imported SVGs into un-tree-shakable contexts (such as cloning the immutable module object into a mutable, regular, JavaScript object)
 >
 > For more info, see [Tree-shaking](#tree-shaking).

-Import the whole module, & gain access to variants, with their respective icons inside.

 #### Example